aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

   1. You can leave the AutoHibernateTimeout and InstanceType fields as they are
   1. In SubnetIdentifier, choose the subnet you'd like to use
       - if you are unsure, choose the first one in the list
+      - If you created a VPC for Cloud9 in the Prerequisites section, choose the subnet you created there.
   1. In KeyName, Select the key pair you'd like to use for ssh access to your instances
   1. Click "Next" on the following screen
   1. Check the "I acknowledge that AWS CloudFormation might create IAM resources." box to continue